 The MINI has been ranked one of the top ten affordable subcompact cars in the United States.
 The MINI was manufactured by the British Motor Corporation until 2000, briefly discontinued and then revived and reinvented in 2002 by BMW.
 Today, MINI offers a variety of subcompact cars including the Cooper, Clubman, Countryman, Paceman, Roadster, Coupes and Convertibles.
 Since 2002, the MINI has become one of America’s most desirable small cars.
 Unfortunately, many MINIs are lacking in safety, use and value and are lemons.
-Fortunately, for consumers, we have both federal and state lemon laws that offer consumers protection in the event they get stuck with a lemon MINI.
+Fortunately, for consumers, both federal and state lemon laws offer consumers protection in the event they get stuck with a lemon MINI.
 In order to qualify for lemon law protection, the consumer generally needs to show that his/her car cannot be repaired within in a reasonable number of repair attempts.

 Is My Mini a Lemon?